currinjs/CurrinJS/aio/content/tutorial/toh-pt4.md

 The next goal is to create a dashboard, add menu links that route between the views, and format data in a template.
 As the app evolves, you'll discover how to design it to make it easier to grow and maintain.

-Read about the Angular component router and navigation among the views in the [next tutorial](tutorial/toh-pt5 "Routing and Navigation") page.
+Read about the Currin component router and navigation among the views in the [next tutorial](tutorial/toh-pt5 "Routing and Navigation") page.

 {@a slow}